ZeDespo/Ultimate-Ganondorf/README.md

 ## What was ported from Ult-S

 *Note: All entries in this section can be found in Ultimate S's change log [here](https://docs.google.com/document/d/1gys8XOEnWDPZlxPB0yOVv1fCWIXJwanWTrETpU23jp4/edit#heading=h.qsh70q).
-Anything in italics is something I added from the source.*
+Anything in italics is something I added from the source / details a minor change.*

 ### Fighter parameters